 Unfortunately, in one of the fixtures, the fishing line pulled free and was stuck in the middle of the arm.
 After a brief panic attack, we were able to get the finishing line through the arm by using our air compressor.
 It turned out that some of the fabric from the existing wire had torn off and was blocking the fishing line.
 The air compressor forced the fabric out of the fixture arm, clearing the way for the fishing line.

 The next step was to thoroughly clean the brass.
 The fixtures were covered in dirt and grime.
 The edges had paint on them suggesting that in their previous home the walls had been repainted without removing the sconces from the wall.
 I soaked the brass pieces in hot soapy water in a shallow dishpan and then scrubbed them with a scrub sponge.
 I also used a toothbrush to get into the small areas around the decorative parts.

 In order to remove the paint from the edges of the brass plate, I used a wooden skewer.
 I found that soaking the fixture in the hot soapy water loosened the paint and made it easy to scrape off.
 I originally considered using a screwdriver or paint scraper but decided against this because I was afraid it would scratch the metal.

 Polishing the brass

 After doing some research, I first tried polishing the brass using natural methods.
 I started with ketchup, but the smell made me gag, so I switched to the lemon juice and baking soda.
 While this method was effective at removing the topmost layer of grime, it was not effective at removing the film that covered the fixture.
-I even tried using our Dremel rotary tool but it wasn’t successful either.
+I even tried using our Dremel rotary tool with this mixture but it wasn’t successful either.